fun-zoological-computing/LargeScaleModelAnalysis_2019/README.md

 > 4. <b>/utils</b> contains an independent collection of functions used to wrangle and manipulate data from the NeuroML Database via the NeuroML Database API Client

 ## Citation
-> Birgiolas, J., Jarvis, R., Haynes, V.R., Gerkin, R.C., Crook, S.M.
-(2019) Automated assessment and comparison of cortical neuron models, 2019 Computational Neuroscience Meeting, Barcelona, Spain
+> Birgiolas, J, R Jarvis, VR Haynes, RC Gerkin, SM Crook (2019) Automated assessment and comparison of cortical neuron models, 2019 Computational Neuroscience Meeting, Barcelona, Spain